Bustin' Loose (film): Production

 Bustin' Loose was filmed in part in various towns in Washington state, including Carnation, Ellensburg, and Snohomish.

 Music

 Although the film's score was composed by Mark Davis, Roberta Flack also contributed new original music to the film and released a soundtrack for the film on June 5, 1981.
 Luther Vandross and Peabo Bryson contributed vocals to the album and Vandross wrote the song, "You Stopped Loving Me", which he later performed himself on his debut album Never Too Much.

+Soundtrack

+Bustin' Loose is a soundtrack album released by Roberta Flack in 1981.
+It was recorded for the movie of the same title starring Richard Pryor.
+Luther Vandross and Peabo Bryson contributed vocals to the album and Vandross wrote the song, "You Stopped Loving Me", which he later performed himself on his debut album Never Too Much.